Tuesday, November 17, 2009

 This past Saturday, we held a special dinner at the Lodge honoring the Pinellas Country Sheriff's Department "Deputy of the Year."
 This is the fifth consecutive year we have made this presentation.
 For details, click HERE.
 At the end of the presentation, we gave a standing ovation to the Deputy and his immediate superiors who were in attendance.
 I think they appreciated this gesture more than any plaque or gift we could have presented.
 To them, it was nice to know their efforts were appreciated and they had the support of the community.

 Next - Last night (Monday), we held our Stated Communications for the month.
 We're still very fortunate to have a steady stream of petitions coming into the Lodge, which will keep us busy well into 2010.
 Aside from this, I felt it was necessary to express to the Craft how I felt about injustice.
-Consequently, I ready the following lecture as part of my opening comments:
+Consequently, I delivered the following lecture as part of my opening comments:

 "INJUSTICE"